Brachistrone Trajectories for Traveling Fleets

 I claim no rights to these, feel free to use them as you wish.
 Additionally I've included my design files I used to create these.
 Same story, they're as good as yours if you want them.

 Practically speaking, one would either need to plot out all of the curves ahead of time, which is possible given the limited number of sectors, or you'd need a way to programmatically define the curves.
 Benefits of the programmatic approach is that when you add new sectors it would be more or less plug and play and could be more realistic brachistrone trajectories as opposed to what I've done with simple parabolic trajectories.

-#1 Updated by Gwennaël Arbona about 1 month ago
+#1 Updated by Gwennaël Arbona 3 months ago

 - Assignee set to Gwennaël Arbona

 - Target version set to Backlog